2018 Best Accredited Online Psychology Degrees

 Associate degrees in psychology are often used as a first step before transferring to a four-year program; bachelor’s degrees are considered the basic foundational program in this discipline.
 Both associate and bachelor’s degrees provide a significant amount of coursework in liberal arts and science topics like math, humanities, natural science, and history.
 Core classes within the psychology major explore topics such as social psychology, personality, psychology of learning, and depression and mood disorders.
 Many online psychology programs require that students work in psychology labs or on research projects.

 Online master’s programs in psychology are available in specialization areas like forensic psychology, industrial organizational psychology, counseling, or sport psychology.
 Most master’s programs require a thesis project or fieldwork.
-The doctoral degree in psychology is the minimum requirement to work as a licensed psychologist that treats patients.
+The doctoral degree in psychology is the minimum requirement to work as a licensed psychologist who treats patients.
 Students take advanced coursework, do clinical assessments, and perform research.
 Most programs require a lengthy internship prior to or after graduation.

 Psychology certificates are available at the undergraduate or graduate level and are designed to provide focused training in a particular area of human behavior and motivation.
 Undergraduate programs give students a basic understanding that can be applied to a variety of professional areas; graduate programs can provide continuing education credits or advanced training to counselors or psychologists.
 Psychology certificates require a high school diploma, bachelor's, or master's degree, depending on the certificate level.
 They generally require four to eight courses and can be completed in a year or less.